freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 psql -U freecodecamp postgres
 ```

 The `-U` stand for `username`.
-This will log you in as `freecodecamp`, a user I created for you.
+This will log you in as `freecodecamp`.

-### 20.1

-Log in to psql
+#### HINTS

+- Capitalization matters
+- Type `psql -U freecodecamp postgres` into the terminal and press enter

 ## 30. View Databases

-I noticed the prompt changed to `postgres=#`.
-That must mean you are connected to the service.
+### 30.1

 First thing to do is see what databases are here.
 Type `\l` into the prompt to **l**ist them.

-If you don't see the prompt at the bottom after listing, it means there wasn't enough room to display all the information.
+If you don't see the prompt at the bottom after listing, it means there wasn't enough room to display everything.
 Press `Enter` until you see the prompt again.

-### 30.1

-List the databases
+#### HINTS

+- Type `\l` into the psql prompt and press enter
+- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first

 ## 40. Create `first_database`

+### 40.1

 The databases you see come with psql.
 You want to make your own.
 The command to create a new database is: